-After the cdrtools package is installed, make sure again that the /usr/local/bin/ and /usr/local/lib/ folders are up to date, as described previously.
-Then run the make command again, but use the rerelease command instead of the release command.
+The creation of the ISO image is the last step in the make process.
+If ISO image creation fails then run the make command again, but use the rerelease command instead of the release command.
 Using the rerelease command makes sure that the make process starts up from where it failed, and not from the start of the make process, which could save several hours.